dhughe16/vest-take-home/README.md

 - Von Restorff Effect - unique items are more likely to be remembered
   - Call to Action buttons are the only orange items on the page
 - Chartjunk - don't overload charts with gradients, effects or irrelevant icons
+  - The chart does not use any gradients.
+The only effects are to hide and show the data points, which are hidden until mouseover for additional cleanliness.

+## Design Note

+This project was made within a limited amount of time.
+As such, it was styled mobile first and I did not have time to style for desktop.

 ## Next Steps